riajulkashem/rk-admin/README.md

 # rk-admin
-RK admin template made with Vuejs 3 and Tailwind CSS 2 feel free to contribute this project.
+RK admin template made with Vue 3 and Tailwind CSS 2.
+This project is in development so feel free to contribute this project.
 If you like this project **Don't forget to give a star 🌟!!**

 ![RK ADMIN](./screenshots/rk_admin.png)